pk-sarker/system-design/README.md

 Examples#
 - GFS: The leader periodically communicates with each ChunkServer in HeartBeat messages to give instructions and collect state.
 - HDFS: The NameNode keeps track of DataNodes through a heartbeat mechanism.
 Each DataNode sends periodic heartbeat messages (every few seconds) to the NameNode.
 If a DataNode dies, then the heartbeats to the NameNode are stopped.
 The NameNode detects that a DataNode has died if the number of missed heartbeat messages reaches a certain threshold.
 The NameNode then marks the DataNode as dead and will no longer forward any I/O requests to that DataNode.

+### Checksum
+In a distributed system, while moving data between components, it is possible that the data fetched from a node may arrive corrupted.
+This corruption can occur because of faults in a storage device, network, software, etc. How can a distributed system ensure data integrity, so that the client receives an error instead of corrupt data?

+Calculate a checksum and store it with data.

+To calculate a checksum, a cryptographic hash function like MD5, SHA-1, SHA-256, or SHA-512 is used.
+The hash function takes the input data and produces a string (containing letters and numbers) of fixed length; this string is called the checksum.

+When a system is storing some data, it computes a checksum of the data and stores the checksum with the data.
+When a client retrieves data, it verifies that the data it received from the server matches the checksum stored.
+If not, then the client can opt to retrieve that data from another replica.

 ### Write-Ahead-Log